Skip to content

 Infected process

-Coro detected a potential malicious process on the endpoint device.
+Coro detected a potential malicious process on the device.
 Processes detected as malicious are terminated immediately and no further action is required.
 However, Admin users have the option to review the ticket and choose to approve the process group.
 Tickets are suggested for review with a review time of two weeks.

 Action Outcomes